Palfray/findyl/content/how-to-clean-vinyl-records.md

 If you're cleaning records but putting them back into tatty old paper inner sleeves, you're undoing half your work.
 Paper sleeves shed fibres, they don't block static, and they can scratch the surface when you slide the record in and out.

 Poly-lined inner sleeves — the kind with a soft plastic lining inside the paper — are the standard upgrade.
 They're anti-static, they don't shed, and they cost about 15–20p each in bulk.
 MoFi (Mobile Fidelity) and Spincare both make good ones.
 Replacing the inners across your whole collection is a rainy Sunday afternoon job that quietly improves every listen going forward.
+For more on sleeve types and how to store your records once they're clean, have a look at our [storage guide](/articles/how-to-store-vinyl-records).

 ## The Bottom Line

 You don't need to spend hundreds on a vacuum machine or turn record cleaning into a weekend hobby.
 A carbon fibre brush before every play, a Spin-Clean or similar for periodic deep cleans, and decent inner sleeves will keep the vast majority of collections sounding excellent.

 The real magic is in the routine.
 Fifteen seconds with a brush before you drop the needle.
 That's it.
-Your records will sound better, your stylus will last longer, and those mysterious clicks that made you think your copy of *OK Computer* was done for?
+Your records will sound better, your stylus will last longer, and those mysterious clicks that made you think your copy of [*OK Computer*](/album?name=OK+Computer&artist=Radiohead&id=b1392450-e666-3926-a536-22c65f834433) was done for?
 Probably just dust.